nout-kleef/PODAST/README.md

 Set d # amount of data bits
 Set plaintext # binary representation (with leading 0's) of text to be hidden in image Set image # array of PODASTPixel instances
-Set image_binary # array of binary representations (with leading 0's) of pixels

 # we need to edit plaintext.length / d + 1 [contains pointer terminator]
 # example 1: